 1.3.2 Mathematics and Science

-Mathematics and Science are also an integral learning component for preschoolers.
+Mathematics and Science are also an integral learning components for preschoolers.
 For mathematics, preschoolers should primarily focus on learning how to count, add, subtract, read calendars and tell the time.
-The following are ways help preschoolers boost their mathematical skills:
+The following are ways to help preschoolers boost their mathematical skills:

 ❖ Make counting part of an everyday routine: counting food on the table, number of steps, items at the grocery store (Ackerman, 2019)